Ahsome/NIMA-Notes/- Todo -/A+N To Do List.md

 Meningitis/Encephalitis

 **SCALES TO LEARN:**
+- Score for stepwise treatment of COPD:![[Pasted image 20230521235648.png]]
-- mMRC Dyspnea Scale, GOLD for COPD
+- ==mMRC Dyspnea Scale --  EXTRA, NOT NEEDED==, GOLD for COPD
 - ![[Pasted image 20230521235019.png]]
 - NYH for HF
 - CURB65, smart-cop for pneumonia